If you’re serious about growing your search engine traffic, then you need an SEO tool to help you.

-Remember, these will be your close competitors.
+Remember, these will be your closest competitors.
 It means you should be able to outrank them with better content and some backlinking.

 Next is the backlink analysis gap tool.
 This is really powerful and perhaps my favorite feature of SEMrush.
-The tool lets you input yours and four other competitor’s domains, and then it shows you which backlinks your domain lacks and where (and often how) your competitors got them.
+The tool lets you input your and four other competitors’ domains, and then it shows you which backlinks your domain lacks and where (and often how) your competitors got them.

 Remember, for any given SERP, Google is showing you the kind of backlinks they like, so it is prudent to try and replicate as many of them as you can.

-Doing competitive analyses with SERPstat starts with you first finding your competitors.
+Doing competitive analysis with SERPstat starts with you first finding your competitors.

-The easiest way to do it is to search for a keyword (example “start a blog”) and then go to the “SEO Research” tab and “Competitors.”
+The easiest way to do it is to search for a keyword (for example, “start a blog”) and then go to the “SEO Research” tab and “Competitors.”

 This will give you a list of top sites competing for that key-phrase, and then you just need to take them apart from one by one and check their backlink profiles, traffic numbers, PPC spends…